 Snouty will soon have a second chance at life when he returns to his ocean home.
 He may not be the prettiest boy in the ocean, but great beauty springs from the adversity he has overcome.
 The sculptor Auguste Rodin remarked that "to the artist there is never anything ugly in nature."
 The only thing truly ugly about Snouty is the pain inflicted upon him by human carelessness.

 You can help entangled animals like Snouty regain their dignity and return to the wild.
-Please consider a donation to help Snouty on his road to recovery.
+Please consider making a donation.

 Stay in touch!
 Learn more about our pinniped patients and follow their fascinating stories.